-To close this section, we explore some applications of this theory for metric and Riemannian geometry.
+In this final subsection, we explore some applications of this theory for metric and Riemannian geometry.
 By a \textit{global non-positively curved (NPC) space}, we mean a complete metric space $(X,d)$ such that for all $x_0, x_1 \in X$ there exists a point $y \in X$ with the property that for all points $z \in X$

 (Some authors refer to these as \textit{Hadamard spaces} or \textit{CAT(0) spaces}.)
 Examples include complete, simply connected Riemannian manifolds of non-positive sectional curvature, metric trees, Hilbert spaces, and Euclidean Bruhat--Tits buildings.